-If you are wanting to incorporate more whole grains into your diet, but aren’t sure where to start, this blog post is for you.
+If you want to incorporate more whole grains into your diet but aren't sure where to start, this blog post is for you.
 Let me teach you How To Cook Whole Grains in the simplest way possible!
-This post is all about COOKING whole grains, I will hit on baking in another post.
+This post is all about cooking whole grains; I will hit on baking in another post.

 What Is A Whole Grain?

-Whole Grains- They are unrefined grains and haven’t had their bran and germ removed by milling; so, all of the nutrients remain intact.
+Whole Grains- They are unrefined grains and haven't had their bran and germ removed by milling, so all nutrients remain intact.

-Refined Grains-In contrast to whole grains, refined grains are milled, a process that strips out both the bran and germ to give them a finer texture and longer shelf life.
-These flours are chemically treated to produce these results.
-The refining process also removes many nutrients, including fiber.
+Refined Grains-In contrast to whole grains, refined grains are milled, a process that strips out both the bran and germ.
+This process gives them a finer texture and longer shelf life.
+The flour is chemically treated to produce these results.
+Unfortunately, the refining process also removes many nutrients, including fiber.
 Examples are white flour and white rice.

-Enriched Grains– Enriched means that some or many of the nutrients that are lost during processing are added back in later.
-There are a lot of white flours that are enriched.
+Enriched Grains- Enriched means that some or many of the nutrients that are lost during processing are added back in later.
+You'll often see white flour and pasta that are enriched.